 It’s useful to differentiate between acute, serious and chronic illnesses.
-Sending a ‘get well soon’ card to someone diagnosed with a life limiting illness may not be as well received as one which simply acknowledges where they are now.
+Sending a “Get well soon” card to someone diagnosed with a life limiting illness may not be as well received as one which simply acknowledges where they are now.

-When I volunteered supporting children in hospice through sending cards/gifts, many people didn’t know what to say and just went with a generic “get well soon” card.
+When I volunteered supporting children in hospice through sending cards/gifts, many people didn’t know what to say and just went with a generic “Get well soon” card.
 But it was hard for the child if they knew they may not get better, or didn’t understand why they were still ill.

-Just never ask “are you better yet?” or “are you ok now?” because it’s horrible to be the one giving you bad news and have to answer “no”.
+Just never ask “Are you better yet?” or “Are you OK now?” because it’s horrible to be the one giving you bad news, and have to answer “No”.
 Rest assured, if they are recovered or in remission, everyone will know!

-For someone with a short term illness, “get well soon” can be perfect!
+For someone with a short term illness, “Get well soon” can be perfect!

 For someone with a serious, chronic or life limiting illness, sending your support at that time might be better.

 Don’t expect a reply.
 They may want to reply, but they may have mislaid your card, or be too tired to get to the post office.
-They might have forgotten to reply, or thought they already have if cognitive dysfunction or memory problems are symptoms of the condition.
+They might have forgotten to reply, or thought they already have if cognitive dysfunction or memory problems are symptoms of their condition.
 I know I’ve done that before!

-What To Write When…A friend/loved one has cancer:
+What To Write When

 Don’t assume, don’t assume, don’t assume (the golden rule), and take your cues from the person you are writing to.

-Wellness Warrior Kris Carr takes the power away from the cancer by misspelling it on purpose, cancer becomes “canser”, if the person you are writing to is doing this too, why not join them?
+Wellness warrior Kris Carr takes the power away from the cancer by misspelling it on purpose – cancer becomes “canser”.
+If the person you are writing to is doing this too, why not join them?

 Don’t mention people you know who died from cancer, or who had the same cancer, unless they are now happy, well and in remission with no evidence of disease years later.

 Try offering emotional and practical support.
-Think about what you can offer, like collecting prescriptions, driving them to the hospital, sending them a card every week/month (or even every day if they are in treatment like chemo), walking their dog, dropping off their shopping once a week or similar.
+Think about what you can offer, like collecting prescriptions, driving them to the hospital, sending them a card every week or month (or even every day if they are in treatment like chemo), walking their dog, dropping off their shopping once a week or similar.
 And then offer that as well as your support.
-Saying “let me know if there’s anything I can do” is lovely, but it leaves the ball in their court.
+Saying “Let me know if there’s anything I can do” is lovely, but it leaves the ball in their court.
 Then they have to think of what they might need done – which is hard when you are used to being able to do everything yourself.
 Then they have to try and work out what you might be able to do and actually bring up the courage to ask you.
 Exhausting.

 If you make some offers, even if they aren’t exactly what’s needed, it allows the person to gauge what level of support you can provide.

-One of the kindest things you can say here is “no reply expected or required”.
-This is a gift as it takes the pressure off the recipient who, while loving getting a card, may already be feeling the obligation of replying – even just to thank you or to carry on the conversation – but they may be feeling too sick to do so.
+One of the kindest things you can say here is “No reply expected or required”.
+This is a gift as it takes the pressure off the recipient who, while loving getting a card, may already be feeling the obligation of replying (even just to thank you or to carry on the conversation) but they may be feeling too sick to do so.

 Keep writing.
-Too often in chronic illness after the initial “shock” of the diagnosis or accident when there’s a rush of support, friends and loved ones drift away.
+Too often with chronic illness, after the initial “shock” of the diagnosis or accident when there’s a rush of support, friends and loved ones drift away.
 They’ve become used to the person being ill, they have started to move on with their lives without the person being as active with them as they were before.
 It’s all understandable – it’s exhausting to maintain a perpetual state of crisis, and it’s unhealthy.
 But while you are busy with your life, they may still be hurting, suffering, struggling and now lonely too.

 Book a date in your diary to write to them monthly or weekly.
 Ask if they’d like chatty letters that don’t need a reply.
-Send interesting things with your cards – a leaflet from a park you visited, a post card of a painting you think they’d love from the gallery you attended, the orange/crimson leaf your child picked up in the park, a photograph from the school play.
+Send interesting things with your cards – a leaflet from a park you visited, a post card of a painting you think they’d love from the gallery you attended, the orange or crimson leaf your child picked up in the park, a photograph from the school play.

 People used to include each other by post for many years.
-Letters are tangible, tactile ways to connect someone to the world – lets keep doing that.
+Letters are tangible, tactile ways to connect someone to the world.
+Let’s keep doing that.

-A lovely, thoughtful gift would be to subscribe them to Pretty By Post or send them a package of Pretty By Post’s cards because staying in touch with support networks is so important when someone has a chronic illness.
+A lovely, thoughtful gift would be to subscribe them to Pretty By Post or send them a package of Pretty By Post’s cards, because staying in touch with support networks is so important when someone has a chronic illness.

 Often the thought of trying to dig out an appropriate card, or drag oneself to the shops to try and buy one, is overwhelming.
 It’s the same school of thought which says, if you take flowers to someone who’s ill, take them *with* the vase.
 Unless they are already in a vase, they can become a pain rather than a pleasure.

-So send cards from you, and some cards to connect with others too (can you throw a pack of stamps in yours?
-I think that would be sweet).
+So send cards from you, and some cards to connect with others too.
+Can you throw a pack of stamps in yours?
+I think that would be sweet.

 Remembering means everything here.
-Having tests in hospital can be scary, painful, confusing… and sometimes boring!
-People don’t generally go to hospital because they are well and happy, so they are probably going to be hurting or scared.
+Having tests in the hospital can be scary, painful, confusing… and sometimes boring!
+People don’t generally go to the hospital because they are well and happy, so they are probably going to be hurting or scared.

 You can ask if they’d like to keep getting cards with no need to reply.
 And ask what they want to hear about – do they want you to share details of potential new treatments you’ve read about?
-Do they still want to hear about your ski holiday if they can’t go any more?
+Do they still want to hear about your ski holiday if they can’t go anymore?
 Would they like news of your children if they’ve just lost a baby?
 The answer is individual.
 It might be too painful or they might need to hear it more than ever.

 Sending poems and quotes that are strengthening or heartening may be welcome.

 Believe them.
 Remind them who they are, how you see them, reassure them that you still care about them and are going to support them through the journey of diagnosis and treatment.
 At the end of the day, a diagnosis is a label, something we put on a collection of expressions (or symptoms) the body is having.
 For some people a diagnosis is a relief, finally they have an explanation for why they feel as they do.
-It can be a day of celebration because now treatment can start, or they can begin accepting the way things are now that they understand what’s happening.
+It can be a day of celebration because now treatment can start, or they can begin accepting the way things are, now that they understand what’s happening.

 For other people diagnosis can be dreaded, the label can feel like a punishment or a sentence.

-Still other people see diagnosis as the holy grail and it’s hard not to have one.
+Still other people see diagnosis as the Holy Grail and it’s hard not to have one.
 But ‘no diagnosis’ doesn’t mean ‘no illness’ or ‘no struggle’ and people without a diagnosis need support just as much as someone with one.

 “When we ask ourselves which [people] in our lives mean the most to us, we often find… it is those who, instead of giving advice, solutions, or cures, have chosen rather to share our pain and touch our wounds with a warm and tender hand.
 The friend who can be silent with us in a moment of despair or confusion, who can stay with us in an hour of grief and bereavement, who can tolerate not knowing, not curing, not healing and face with us the reality of our powerlessness, that is a friend who cares.” – Henri J.M.
 Nouwen

 Vulnerability matters here.
-We want your words to be empathic and congruent but not make the recipient your grief counsellor.
+We want your words to be empathic and congruent, but not make the recipient your grief counsellor.

 It’s not their job to console you, and you can express your regret without overwhelming them.
 If this feels difficult, can you write a journal entry first?
 Write out everything you are feeling and then pick the parts you’d like to share with them.
 Deal with the feelings and fears the situation brings up in you.
 Grief and illness are parts of life we will all experience.

 It can be most comforting to acknowledge how they are feeling without trying to fix it.
-It’s better to accept what they are feeling than try and chivy them out of it or convince them to not be sad.
-So please don’t write things like “at least you have your children/family/another child” or “you are young, you’ll find someone else/marry again”.
+It’s better to accept what they are feeling than try and chivy them out of it, or convince them to not be sad.
+So please don’t write things like “At least you have your children/family/another child” or “You are young, you’ll find someone else/marry again”.
 They wanted and loved this person.